5 Written Questions

 5 Multiple Choice Questions

-- Testing to determine the scalability of the software product.
+- See maintainability testing.
+The process of testing to determine the maintainability of a software product.

 5 True/False Questions

-big-bang testing → A white box test design technique in which test cases are designed to execute definition and use pairs of variables.
+incremental testing → A black box test design technique in which test cases are designed based upon the definition of the input domain and/or output domain.